NetJets' supersonic plans delayed as Boeing-backed Aerion falters

-Berkshire Hathaway's (BRKa.N) private aircraft firm NetJets said on Monday that it has temporarily halted plans to add supersonic jets to its fleet after news that Boeing Co (BA.N)-backed Aerion was unable to raise funding for production.
+CHICAGO (Reuters) - Berkshire Hathaway’s private aircraft firm NetJets said on Monday that it has temporarily halted plans to add supersonic jets to its fleet after news that Boeing Co-backed Aerion was unable to raise funding for production.

 NetJets, the world’s largest private jet company, said in March it had obtained purchase rights for 20 of Aerion’s AS2 aircraft.
 But plans for the first supersonic business jet stumbled over financing issues.